 S. No. Details of transactions Amount (₹) (i) Intra-State taxable supply of Direct Selling Agent (DSA) service to public sector Bank.
 2,50,000 (ii) Services provided to a Governmental authority by way of sanitation conservancy.
-99,900 (iii) (iv) Purchased a car for the official use of managing partners of the Firm for business use (Inter-State purchase).
+99,900 (iii) Rent paid to a residential dwelling taken for running an office for providing DSA services; Owner of the residential property was not registered under GST; This is an intra-State supply availed.
+25,000 (iv) Purchased a car for the official use of managing partners of the Firm for business use (Inter-State purchase).
 9,00,000 (v) Availed Information Technology services for their business from Partner's friend Mr Allan Waugh from Melbourne, Australia.
 Mr. Waugh refused to take any consideration.
 Open Market value of said service was ₹ 1,25,000.
 (Inter-State transactions).
-Nil (vi) Provided training and performance appraisal services in Bengaluru to following persons: (a) ABC Private Limited, a registered supplier in the State of Kerala 3,00,000 (b) Babu Cones, a proprietorship concern of Rajasthan, which was not registered under GST 1,00,000
+Nil (vi) Provided training and performance appraisal services in Bengaluru to following persons: (a) ABC Private Limited, a registered supplier in the State of Kerala (b) Babu Cones a proprietorship concern of 3,00,000 (b) Babu Cones, a proprietorship concern of Rajasthan, which was not registered under GST 1,00,000